Applications for Fall 2017 will be accepted until the program's capacity has been reached or until the first week of fall classes.

 The program's curriculum is guided by the standards developed by the commission.
 Our accreditation status means SWIC has met the standards required and helps to assure the public that our curriculum will graduate competent clinicians.
 It allows the college's HIT graduates to be eligible to sit for the licensure examination.

-Upon successful completion of the HIT curriculum, graduates are awarded an Associate in Applied Science degree in Health Information Technology and are eligible to take the American Health Information Management Association (AHIMA) registration examination.
+Upon successful completion of the HIT curriculum, graduates are awarded an Associate in Applied Science degree in Health Information Technology and are eligible to take the American Health Information Management Association (AHIMA) Registered Health Information Technology examination.
 These examinations are offered throughout the year at various sites in the state and country.

-The SWIC graduate registration examination pass rate averaged over the past three years is 81 percent.
+The SWIC 2016 graduate RHIT examination pass rate was 88 percent.

 For more information about this program, please contact: